 |Samsung Galaxy Z Fold 2||VIEW LATEST DEALS|

 What Is The Best Android Phone on The Market Right Now?

 Before we get to the list, I want to offer my 2¢ on the best Android phone.

-You have killer design, one of the best OLED displays in the business, a stunning camera, and the best looking Android software available inside the Android space – save for inside Google’s Pixel phones.
+The OnePlus 9 has great design, one of the best OLED displays in the business, a stunning camera, and the best looking Android software available inside the Android space – save for inside Google’s Pixel phones.

 Or, if you want something cheaper, go with the Pixel 4a – it is utterly fantastic.
 I’ve been using mine for several months now and it hasn’t missed a beat.
 The new design is great, the camera is better than ever, and the battery life is incredible.
 For me, it’s all the phone I need!

 If you want the best of the best with respect to design, specs, performance, and camera performance, the Samsung Galaxy S21 Ultra is just about as good as it gets in the Android space right now.